calidion/aex/README.md

 Aex provide a way for express middlewares to be able used with Aex.

-You need just a simple call to `toAsyncMiddleware` to generate an aync middleware.
+You need just a simple call to `toAsyncMiddleware` to generate an async middleware.

 ```ts
 const oldMiddleware = (_req: any, _res: any, next: any) => {